callionica/hue/README.md

 2. LightLevel sensor that indicates dawn, daylight, dusk, night whose value can be fed by the hub daylight sensor and the light level sensor from a motion detector
 3. Travel: Arriving/Leaving/GuestsArriving/GuestsLeaving
 4. Mood: Work/Relaxation/Party

+Presence and LightLevel determine whether internal lights should be on or off.
+Travel and LightLevel determine whether external lights should be on or off.
+Mood and LightLevel determine what the brightness/color of light should be.